Source: Market statistics of Colliers, Knight Frank and Savills

 Liquidity, Financial Resources and Gearing

-As at 30 June 2018, the Group’s interest-bearing bank and other borrowings amounted to approximately HK$16,899.6 million (30 June 2017: HK$14,338.7 million).
-Besides, the Group had an outstanding non-interesting bearing loan of approximately HK$518.3 million (30 June 2017: HK$518.3 million) from a non-controlling interest which represented the funding contribution from the joint venture partner for financing the acquisition of the Group’s properties under development in FY2017.
+As at 30 June 2019, the Group’s interest-bearing bank and other borrowings amounted to approximately HK$15,365.2 million (30 June 2018: HK$16,899.6 million).
+Besides, the Group had an outstanding non-interesting bearing loan of approximately HK$2,137.9 million (30 June 2018: HK$518.3 million) from a non-controlling interest which represented the funding contribution from the joint venture partner (a company beneficially owned by Mr. Pan, the controlling shareholder of the Company) for financing the acquisition of the Group’s properties under development in FY2019.

-As at 30 June 2018, the debt-to-total assets ratio, which is calculated as total bank and other borrowings, loan from a non-controlling shareholder and loan from a related party (“Total Debts”) divided by total assets of the Group, was maintained at a healthy level of 46.2%, compared with 42.9% as at 30 June 2017.
-The ratio of net debts (Total Debts net of cash and bank balances) divided by total assets was approximately 45.5% (30 June 2017: 41.5%).
+As at 30 June 2019, the debt-to-total assets ratio, which is calculated as total bank and other borrowings (“Total Debts”) divided by total assets of the Group, was maintained at a healthy level of 40.1% (30 June 2018: 44.7%).
+The ratio of net debts (Total Debts net of cash and cash equivalents and pledged bank deposits) divided by total assets was approximately 29.1% (30 June 2018: 44.0%).

 As the Group’s key operations are located in Hong Kong, China, the US and France, its major assets and liabilities are primarily denominated in Hong Kong dollar, Renminbi, the US dollar and euro.
 While the Group has yet to formulate a formal policy on foreign currency hedging, it will, as always, continue to monitor its exposure to foreign exchange fluctuations carefully and may introduce appropriate hedging measures should the need arises.

 (i) the investment properties with an aggregate carrying value of HK$18,500 million;